 ROH Collections is the historic archive of the Royal Opera House.
-It is home to an internationally significant collection of archives and objects dating from the 18th century to the present day.
 It is the largest theatre archive still housed within its own theatre in the United Kingdom.

 In our Collection you can find: